Mike McDaniel: San Francisco 49ers

-In 2017, McDaniel was hired by the San Francisco 49ers as their run game coordinator under his long-time associate and new head coach Kyle Shanahan, whom he worked alongside for a total of nine seasons on the Texans, Redskins, Browns, and Falcons.
-During the 2019 season, McDaniel and the Niners appeared in Super Bowl LIV, where they lost to the Kansas City Chiefs 31-20.
+In 2017, McDaniel was hired by the San Francisco 49ers as their run game coordinator under his long-time associate and new head coach Kyle Shanahan, whom he worked alongside for a total of nine seasons on the Texans, Commanders, Browns, and Falcons.
+During the 2019 season, McDaniel and the Niners appeared in Super Bowl LIV, where they lost to the Kansas City Chiefs 31–20.
 On January 18, 2021, McDaniel was promoted to offensive coordinator, following the departure of passing game coordinator Mike LaFleur, who left to become the offensive coordinator for the New York Jets.

 Miami Dolphins

+2022 season

 The Miami Dolphins hired McDaniel as their fourteenth head coach on February 6, 2022.
-On September 11, 2022, McDaniel made his regular season head coaching debut against the New England Patriots and led the Dolphins to a 20-7 victory, marking McDaniel's first victory as a head coach.
+On September 11, 2022, McDaniel made his regular season head coaching debut against the New England Patriots and led the Dolphins to a 20–7 victory, marking McDaniel's first victory as a head coach.
 McDaniel became the first Dolphins head coach since Nick Saban in 2005 to win his first game as Miami's head coach, and the first in franchise history to win a season opener as a rookie head coach.

-McDaniel also helped the Dolphins defeat the Bills for the first time since the 2018 season.
+McDaniel also helped the Dolphins defeat the Buffalo Bills for the first time since the 2018 season.

-McDaniel led the Dolphins to a 9-8 record, giving Miami their first playoff berth since 2016.
-The Dolphins fell to the Bills 34-31 despite a late rally in the fourth quarter of the Wild Card Round.
+McDaniel led the Dolphins to a 9–8 record, giving Miami their first playoff berth since 2016.
+The Dolphins fell to the Buffalo Bills 34–31 despite a late rally in the fourth quarter of the Wild Card Round.

+2023 season

+McDaniel led the Dolphins to a historic 70–20 victory over the Denver Broncos in Week 3 of the 2023 season, the first time a team scored 70 or more points in the Super Bowl era.
+The team recorded an NFL-record 726 offensive yards, the first to record 700 or more yards since 1951.
+He led the team to a 11–6 mark in the 2023 season.
+The team lost to the eventual Super Bowl champion Kansas City Chiefs 26–7 in the Wild Card Round.

+2024 season

+The Dolphins finished with an 8–9 record in 2024, missing the playoffs for the first time in McDaniel's head coaching tenure.
+The Miami defense finished 4th in fewest yards allowed, but starting quarterback Tua Tagovailoa missed six games and the Dolphins’ offense struggled without its top passer.
+Hours after a 32–20 loss to the New York Jets knocked them out of the playoff chase on the season's final weekend, Dolphins owner Stephen Ross announced after Sunday’s game that the Dolphins would continue to be led by general manager Chris Grier and Coach McDaniel "with (his) full support."